mfkiwl/testbenches/docs/user_guide/docs_guidelines.rst

 ================================================================================

-This documentation is built with `Sphinx <https://www.sphinx-doc.org>`_ and all source code is available at the path :git-hdl:`docs`.
+This documentation is built with `Sphinx <https://www.sphinx-doc.org>`_ and all source code is available at the path :git-testbenches:`docs`.

-To contribute to it, open a pull request with the changes to :git-hdl:`this repository </>`, just make sure to read the general :ref:`doctools:docs_guidelines` first **and** the additional guidelines below specific to the HDL repository.
+To contribute to it, open a pull request with the changes to :git-testbenches:`this repository </>`, just make sure to read the general :ref:`doctools:docs_guidelines` first **and** the additional guidelines below specific to the HDL repository.